Click the button below for information on permissions and copyright information.

 Click the button below for how to order physical copies or how to print this free pdf.

-Click the button below for Implementation tips, why & how, and toolkit.
+Click the button below for Implementation tips, why & how, and training resources.

 Are you seeking to help clinicians deliver the best care during crises?
 Despite best intentions, well-trained clinicians often miss known key steps during crises.
 This FREE perioperative Emergency Manual contains 25 critical events as well as Crisis Resource Management key points.